 Differences Between 10w30 vs. 5w30

 The Society of Automotive Engineers determines the viscosity ratings of motor oil.
-Both 10w30 and 5w30 have different viscosity ratings.
-Considering that the W in the rating stands for winter, we can see that 5w30 is going to have a lower viscosity rating than the 10w30.
-It’s considered a thinner oil when operating at lower temperatures.
+10w30 and 5w30 have different viscosity ratings.
+Considering that the W in the rating stands for winter, you can see that 5w30 is going to have a lower viscosity rating than the 10w30.
+It is a thinner oil when operating at lower temperatures.

 However, both of these oils feature the same viscosity rating in warmer temperatures and conditions.
 With that said, neither of these is going to make a big difference under normal conditions.
-You shouldn’t see that drastic of an issue when using them interchangeably.
+You shouldn’t see any significant issues when using them interchangeably.

 Because of the viscosity rating, you can anticipate the engine performance with either.
 Both 5w30 and 10w30 feature a similar SAE rating, proving that they will perform equally once the engine reaches normal operating temperatures.